xari/xari-dev/content/blog/loops_vs_functions/index.md

 ramda_reduce     x 62.83 ops/sec ±0.37% (65 runs sampled)
 ```

-However; all of the approaches above are performant _enough_ to get the job done.
+However, all of the approaches above are performant _enough_ to get the job done.
-On the [Codility platform](https://www.codility.com/) each of these scored 100% for the challenge.
+On the [Codility platform](https://www.codility.com/) each of these scored 100% for the posted challenge.

-I'd argue that after a certain performance threshold, other factors like syntax, immutability, and ease of testability matter far more than marginal performance gains.
+After a certain performance threshold, I'd argue that other factors like syntax, immutability, and ease of testability matter far more than marginal performance gains.
-It's in these areas that functional approaches really shine.
+It's in these areas that functional patterns really shine.
 Ramda's approach is particularly interesting to me, and I'm looking forward to getting to know it better as I dive deeper into this rabbit hole.